handibles/climber/README.md

 ### Microbial Ecology (and `R`)

-Forthcoming.
 This is the real magic, and we get to make _pictures_.
+This part might be updated as annotated code ahead of actual tutorials - it's a massive collection of huge topics..

 <a href="documents/mb6302__preamble.html">`see also here`</a>